 These selectors are used to set the MODEM speed range.
-With the first transmission speed choice specified by selectors 1 through 3, the equipment attempts to synchronize the data transmission via the MODEM.
-If the synchronization fails, the equipment automatically steps down to the next lowest speed and attempts to synchronize the data transmission again.
+With the first transmission speed choice specified by selectors 1 through 3, the equipment attempts to establish the transmission link via the MODEM.
+If the establishment fails, the equipment automatically steps down to the next lowest speed and attempts to establish the transmission link again.
 The equipment repeats this sequence while stepping down the transmission speed to the last choice specified by selectors 4 through 6.